Zilliqa/zilliqa-developer/Mining.md

     ```
 ***

-9. Download the Zilliqa dependencies and build Zilliqa.
+9. Download the Zilliqa dependencies first, then build Zilliqa for CPU mining **OR** for GPU mining.

-    * Downloading the dependencies:
+    * First, download the dependencies:
        ```
        sudo apt-get update
        sudo apt-get install git libboost-system-dev libboost-filesystem-dev libboost-test-dev \